HarshaKarapureddy/Social-Media-Advertising-Predictions-and-Scores/README.md

 Instead of predicting a *single* outcome, the system:
 - Learns relationships between campaign configurations and multiple performance KPIs
 - Explores hypothetical campaign setups under business constraints
-- Scores and ranks candidates using learned models
+- Scores and ranks campaigns using learned models
 - Filters results using Pareto optimality to expose tradeoffs
 - Explains recommendations using SHAP (feature attribution)